govindrajpagul/is-website-vulnerable/README.md

 # About

-Finds publicly known security vulnerabilities in a website's frontend JavaScript libraries.
+Find publicly known security vulnerabilities in a website's frontend JavaScript libraries.

 # Usage